-16.31 A Councillor may alter a motion of which they have given notice but which they have not yet moved if:

-16.31.1 they have given a copy of the alteration to the Mayor in writing;

-16.31.2 the alteration directly relates to the motion; and

-16.31.3 the Council gives consent, signified without discussion.

-16.32 A Councillor who has moved a motion may, with the consent of the Seconder, withdraw it at any time before the Council votes on it.
+- 16.33 A Councillor may alter a motion, with the agreement of any seconding Councillor, of which they have given notice but which they have not yet moved if: - 16.33.1 they have given a copy of the alteration to the Mayor in writing; - 16.33.2 the alteration directly relates to the motion; and - 16.33.3 Council gives consent, signified without discussion. - 16.34 A Councillor who has moved a motion may, with the consent of the Seconder, withdraw it at any time before Council votes on it.